near/nft-bid-market/TestPlan.md

 - `owner_id` must be the signer
 - Panics if `owner_id` didn't pay for one more sale/auction
 - Panics if the given `ft_token_id` is not supported by the market
+- Panics if `msg` doesn't contain valid parameters for sale or auction
 - Start time is set to `block_timestamp` if it is not specified explicitly
 - Creates a new sale/auction
 ### nft_on_series_approve